aptdnfapt/tmuxai/PLAN.md

         *   **Storage**: When `tmuxai --agentic` is run, it will record the current working directory.
 The conversation history (`ChatMessage` slice) will be saved to a JSON file (e.g., `history.agentic.json`) inside a `.tmuxai_sessions` directory within that project's folder.
 This keeps session data alongside the project it belongs to.
         *   **Session Management Command**: Introduce a new `/session` command.
             *   When `tmuxai` starts in a directory with existing sessions, it will notify the user.
-            *   The `/session` command will allow the user to list and load a previous conversation, restoring the full context.
+            *   The `/session` command will allow the user to list and load a previous conversation, restoring the full context from all panes and also tmuxai chat.
         *   **AI-Generated Titles**: After 3-4 conversational turns, `tmuxai` will use its underlying AI model to generate a concise, descriptive title for the session (e.g., "Refactoring the user authentication module").
 This title will be stored with the session data and displayed when listing sessions.
 Short or inconclusive conversations will receive a default, timestamp-based title.
 The title will be updated as the session progresses.
-        *   **Automatic Save**: The session history will be saved automatically upon exiting `tmuxai`.
+        *   **Automatic Save**: The session history will be saved automatically upon exiting `tmuxai` or if the tmux pane dies .. it will save on real time to avoid context loss.

 3.  **Pane-Context-Aware File Reading**:
     *   **Decision**: This is no longer required.
 The current file reading logic, which resolves paths relative to `tmuxai`'s own working directory, is sufficient for the planned workflow, as the user will typically launch `tmuxai` from the project root.